 One of the best winter treks in the Himalayas, the Kedarkantha Trek is an easy trek ideal for both novice and experienced trekkers.
-The trek starts from the Sankri village itself and is possibly the most famous trek in Sankri region.
+The trek starts from the Sankri village itself and is possibly the most famous trek in the Sankri region.
 Best meant for snow lovers, the summit to Kedarkantha does not need any prior trekking experience which makes it all the more fascinating.
 With the trail completely under a thick blanket of snow, the Kedarkantha peak at 12,500 ft offers staggering panoramic views of godly peaks like Swargarohini, Bandarpoonch, Black Peak and many more.
-With a total journey of only 5 days from Dehradun to Dehradun, the Kedarkantha trek is the best vacation you can take to cater your trekking needs and enjoy the Himalayas glistening with snow.
+With a total journey of only 5 days from Dehradun to Dehradun, the Kedarkantha trek is the best vacation you can take to cater to your trekking needs and enjoy the Himalayas glistening with snow.

 Trek Distance: 23 km